Can you Boil Frozen Chicken?

-Cooking chicken is not a difficult process.
-You take your thawed cut of chicken, stick it in the oven or on the stove, and you cook it until the center is no longer pink and glossy, or an inserted thermometer has reached 165 °F. Easy, right?
+Cooking chicken is not typically a difficult process.
+You take your thawed cut, stick it in the oven or on the stove, and you cook it until the center is no longer pink and glossy, or an inserted thermometer has reached 165 °F. Easy, right?

 However, some days are busy and the dinner hour rolls around before you even get a chance to think about what to make.
 On a day like this, you probably didn’t think to set out your frozen chicken breasts so that they could fully thaw for an effortless chicken-cooking experience.
 So the question is, can you cook frozen chicken?

 In order to skip the thawing step and turn your frozen chicken into a fully-cooked, safe-to-eat dinner, use your oven or stove top and simply increase your cooking time by at least 50%.
 In order to do this, make sure that your chicken is frozen in such a way that the individual pieces can be spread out on a baking sheet or skillet.
 In other words, they’re not all frozen together in rock-hard cluster.